hanielcedraz/endoGenes/README.md

-    Obs.
-Also you can open the endoGenes.R file with your favorite R IDE and follow the script (not recomended)
+    ps.
+You can open the endoGenes.R file with your favorite R IDE and follow the script if your files have the default names(endogenous_ct.txt and efficiencies_list.txt).